 Town officers serve one-year terms, except for the treasurer, who has a 2-year term (elected in even-numbered years).
 There is no requirement to have more than one nominee for any town officer position.

-Click here for the current list of Committee Members & Officers.
+Click here for the current list of Committee Members & Officers and their terms.

 Click here to learn about the job of each committee and officer.

 NOMINATIONS for committees are announced at the January Town Meeting; additional nominations may be made from the floor at that time.
 In February, a list of nominations will be posted on arden.delaware.gov.
 Individuals wishing to be included in (or removed from) the list of nominees may contact the Chair of the Advisory Committee.
 Nominations remain open until the March Advisory Meeting.
 A sample ballot is then prepared by the Registration Committee and posted on the Village website.